 By Carol Ann McCormick, Curator, UNC-Chapel Hill Herbarium

 When I meet someone for the first time and we are exchanging information about where we live and friends we have in common, another topic to come up is what we each do for a living.
 I typically say that I work for the North Carolina Botanical Garden.
 If they start to pepper me with horticultural questions, I have to admit that I am clueless about why their kalanchoe is wilting or what cultivar of crepe myrtle they should plant.
-I go on to tell them that I am the Curator of the University of North Carolina at Chapel Hill Herbarium, a collection of about one million pressed, dried, dead plants from around the globe, second only to the Smithsonian in Washington, D.C. in size.
+I go on to tell them that I am the Curator of the University of North Carolina at Chapel Hill Herbarium, a collection of about one million pressed, dried, dead plants from around the globe.
 (And I will admit that I try to steer them away from crepe myrtle for their yard and suggest a fine native such as Chionanthus virginicus, “Old Man’s Beard,” instead.
 It’s in the olive family!
 You can buy one at the Botanical Garden!
 I hope to have inspired at least a few acquaintances to Go Native.)

 If they are intrigued about the Herbarium (OK, if they show even a faint glimmer of interest), I whip out my cell phone and show them a digital image of a specimen — perhaps a lovely Stewartia collected by Citizen Scientist Jonathan Peoples in May, 2020, and explain that the Herbarium documents biodiversity around the world, and that our specimens help scientists describe new species and help botanists document the ferns, wildflowers, and fungi found in our State Parks.